bysamio/casepack-docs/src/content/docs/incidents.md

 - Use consistent naming conventions for incident titles
 - Add a description referencing the PSA ticket ID for cross-reference
+- Capture **Root Cause** and **Lessons Learned** before closing — these power post-incident reviews and report templates
+- Track **Affected Users** as soon as you have an estimate; refine it as the investigation progresses
 - Upload evidence early and often — don't wait until the end
 - Use `N` on the incident list and `Ctrl+U` on the detail page for speed